TomNewbie/MailMerge/README.md

 # MailMerge
- A mail merge extenson for spreadsheet google
+ A mail merge extension for spreadsheet google.
+This use google app script to create a custom function that send mass email from the sheet.